justinschoi93/password-generator-js/README.md

 ## Learning Points

 I learned a lot of new techniques while completing this challenge.
 I learned how to generate a unique, randomized password on javascript using strings, arrays, loops and conditionals.
-I also learned how to use methods to turn strings into arrays, and arrays into strings.
+I also learned how to use methods to turn strings into arrays, and arrays into strings... how to concatenate strings and how to use the .find method...
 I also learned how to select HTML elements in javascript, and how to make changes to those elements via dot notation and methods, also through javascript.

 ## Author Info